JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 - $235 Atomic AmplifireBox (small pedal with amp and IR Cab sims in it [Great Cleans](https://www.youtube.com/watch?v=jrkwc75M0NM)) "I love Atomic's amp modeling (more than Helix, close to as much as a Kemper)" "I see many channels that disregard the Amplifire but it is up there with the Axe, helix and kemper (Amp tone wise)." two presets, one boost, its all you need.
 - $399 Strymon Iridium Amp & IR Cab Pedal (amazing tones, classy to have headphone jack in the front)
 3. $299 DSM & Humboldt Simplifier (full amp sim with cab sim) Analog, Feels 100% organic, made in Chile.
 There’s a great feel of connection with this device.
 Aux in only goes out the headphone jack so you can jam and record at the same time!
 Stereo FX Loop like you are using two amps!
 DSM and Humboldt Simplifier DLX great tones in a mega pedal.
+4. Two Notes Cab M, Perfect pedal platform.  extensive dynamic IR, 2 poweramp sims, clean preamp sim, Built in tuner, mobile controls.
+Aux in.
+Apparently has an amp in so you can just cab sim Not an audio interface.
+Nielsen says it sounds amazing plugging a preamp directly into it

 - $299 Boss GT001 (Great, all kinds of fx and amp models, also makes your guitar into a midi synth instrument! then you can apply IR in the daw)